Taimoorkhan1122/Kubernetes-Begine/commands.md

 	 kubectl label nodes <node-name> <key>=<value>

-Now you when you add nodeSelector field in Spec of your pod definition file Kubernetes will assign this pod to the node with given label.
+Now whenever you add nodeSelector field in Spec of your pod definition file Kubernetes and specify the nodeSelector label, Kubernetes will assign this pod to the node with given label.

 # Annotation

-## To annotate any
+## To annotate any Pod

 	 kubectle annotate pod podname key=value